-Modern workplaces need a simple and effective method for providing feedback, one that improves morale while changing behaviors.
+Modern workplaces need a simple method for delivering effective feedback, one that improves morale while changing behaviors.

 - Concerns about offending or upsetting the employee, leading to indirect or unclear feedback